microsoft/SEAL/README.md

 cd ../..
 ````

-After completing the above steps the sealexamples executable can be found in native/bin/.
+After completing the above steps the sealexamples executable can be found in `native/bin/`.
-See native/examples/CMakeLists.txt for how to link SEAL with your own project using cmake.
+See `native/examples/CMakeLists.txt` for how to link Microsoft SEAL with your own project using cmake.

 #### Unit tests